Find a Western Exterminator near you

 If the nest is not in close proximity to your home or business, and does not pose an immediate danger, then it is best to leave it alone.
 Hornet colonies will not survive the winter.
 Workers die by late fall, and a few fertile females will leave the nest to seek shelter, either in their natural environment or inside manmade structures.
 In the spring, the queens will establish a new colony.

-If you do happen to discover a hornet’s nest inside a wall void or tight area, refrain from sealing it up.
-Hornet’s will find a way out, possibly by chewing through your drywall.
+If you do happen to discover a hornet's nest inside a wall void or tight area, refrain from sealing it up.
+Hornets will find a way out, possibly by chewing through your drywall.
 Don’t try to tackle the removal or treatment of potentially dangerous stinging insects alone.
-Western’s hornet control specialists are here to help.
-Our licensed and state certified specialists are trained to safely and effectively treat and remove hornets and their nests.
+Western’s hornet control Technicians are here to help.
+Our licensed and state certified Technicians are trained to safely and effectively treat and remove hornets and their nests.

 Characteristics: ½" - 1" long; black and yellow or metallic blue and black, with slender waist.